PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 Of course, any site paying you that much for a single article will have some strict rules that you will need to follow in order to earn that money.
 But do not worry; everything is explained here in detail.
-Follow the instructions carefully and everything will be all right.
+Follow the instructions carefully, and everything will be all right.

 You need to know that Listverse pays you only through PayPal; there is no other payment option.

-What Does Listverse Look for in Your Article?
+What Does Listverse Look For in Your Article?

 There are certain criteria that your article will need to fulfill before getting accepted by Listverse.
-As Listverse is extremely strict in their choice of articles, any slight deviation from the following guidance can lead to the rejection of your work.
+As Listverse is extremely strict in its choice of articles, any slight deviation from the following guidance can lead to the rejection of your work.

 1. Mysterious, Dark, Humorous, or Amazing Content